 People who feel listened to will always be happier, and happier employees will always produce better quality work more productively.
 Think about a person in your life that talks all the time and never listens; they most likely do not create an atmosphere where you feel heard.
 Employees who feel listened to are more likely to produce better work.
 Listening promotes equality in the workplace, as well as encouraging a steady flow and exchange of ideas in the office.
 Good leaders promote 2-way street communication, and steer away from the ‘top-down’ dictatorial approach.
 It shows mutual respect and appreciation between the firm and its workers.

 Our last key to unlocking worker engagement is almost too simple to be true.
-A simple ‘thank you’, ‘you are doing really well at ‘x’’, or a nod of encouragement during a presentation does more than you will ever realise.
+A simple ‘thank you’, ‘you are doing really well at ‘x’’, or a nod of encouragement during a presentation does more than you will ever realise; thus, employee awards recognition is an integral part of encouragement and motivation boost.
 An appreciated member of staff is more likely to be committed to business culture, boost morale in other workers, and push productivity in the people around them.
 As I have mentioned earlier, happy workers are productive workers.

 3. Company Culture

 Employee engagement cannot simply be pulled out of thin air, and it certainly does not happen all of a sudden; a firm must build their business culture around an emphasis on ‘people over profits’, employee value, and common culture.
 The business should then continue to drive this ‘strong culture’ as it operates.
 You might be wondering how company culture directly affects employee performance.
 Companies that have solid cultures have seen their direct revenue become four times as high as companies who do not.